Online Psychiatry and Therapy for Anxiety

 Nurse-Led Mental Health Care

-Lavender Psychiatry is proudly nurse-founded and led.
+Lavender is proudly nurse-founded and led.
 Nurses are consistently rated as one of the most trusted professions in America, and we carry that trust by listening, advocating, and providing compassionate care that honors your whole experience.

 Our leadership reflects this commitment through kindness, transparency, and high-quality evidence-based care.
 As a client, you’re connecting with providers who not only understand the science of mental health but also the importance of building a genuine connection.
 We believe that the best care happens when trust comes first, and our human-first approach ensures you’ll feel seen, heard, and supported.